-The best types of companies to sponsor your music are the companies that you genuinely enjoy and feel a connection to, and that is large enough to have a big budget for risks like sponsorships.
+The best types of companies to sponsor your music are the companies that you genuinely enjoy and feel a connection to and companies that are large enough to have a big budget for risks like sponsorships.

-Before you get overly excited and contact the company, be sure you have the right tools as a musician or music brand before you act too fast and get turned down.
+Before you get overly excited and contact the company, be sure you have the right tools as a musician or music brand before acting too fast and getting turned down.

 Taco Bell has an established sponsorship program for artists and bands called "Feed The Beat".
 Sometimes they hold off on applications, but on a good day, you can submit your music brand information to them in hopes of getting exposure as a featured artist and free food!

-Now I'm not sure how much love they give to singers, but if you're an instrumentalist with some skills, apply and see if you can get deep discounts and press opportunities!
+Now I'm not sure how much love they give to singers, but if you're an instrumentalist with some skills, apply and see if you can get deep discounts, press opportunities, and performance opportunities!

 This one is a small clothing company looking for socially conscious creatives and brands for sponsorship deals.
 While this looks more like a partnership than a sponsorship, it doesn't hurt to reach out and see what they can offer you.